8.2 Administration and governance

 In addition to supporting cultural education associations, youth policy also focuses on supporting experimental projects on the cultural education of children and young people, and on supra-local projects to promote the artistic expression of young people in youth homes.

-In the context of media policy, the Flemish Knowledge Center for Media Literacy teaches people to deal more critically and consciously with our mediatised society.
+In the context of media policy, the Flemish Knowledge Centre for Media Literacy teaches people to deal more critically and consciously with our mediatised society.

 The policy domain Education and Training